Socialist Party of Florida: St. Augustine 1913 municipal elections and inroads in surrounding areas

-During the summer of 1913 the party would make rounds in St. Augustine's municipal elections getting close to winning positions in the municipal government during a contentious campaign with the Democratic party but ended up losing by "only forty-eight votes".
-Nominees would be: David L. Dunham for mayor, T.J.
+During the summer of 1913 the party contested St. Augustine's municipal elections, getting close to winning positions in the municipal government during a contentious campaign with the Democratic Party but ended up losing by only forty-eight votes.
+Nominees were: David L. Dunham for mayor, T.J.
 Speisseger, Candido Meitin for an unknown position and Edgar Manucy for municipal judge.
 All of the party's nominees came from prominent families in the city and the rest of the party's support came from members of the city's working class.
 Socialists in St. Augustine showed less consideration for issues of race, ethnicity and class although the city overall was described as having an intense racial, ethnic and religious hierarchy to it.
 They would find more success in Longwood and Hastings which was located nearby where the party would elected justices of the peace for both locations.